Hot Springs, Arkansas: Annual cultural events

 Other annual events in town include the Valley of the Vapors Music Festival, the free Hot Springs Jazz Festival in September, the free Hot Springs Blues Festival in September, the downtown Bathtub Races in the spring, the Big Barbecue Cookoff in spring and fall, the World's Shortest St. Patrick's Day Parade every March 17, and the outdoor skating rink November through January.
-Venues for live music are Low Key Arts, Maxine's, The Ohio Club, The Big Chill, and the Arlington Hotel among many others.
+Venues for live music are Low Key Arts, Maxine's, The Ohio Club, The Big Chill, and the Arlington Hotel, among many others.

 Hot Springs Arts & Film Institute's International Horror Film Festival, screens Horror, Thriller and Sci Fi films, each year the festival attracts well known celebrities and industry professionals.

 Superlift Offroad Vehicle Park hosts the annual Ouachita Jeep Jamboree, an off-road adventure weekend that draws people and their 4x4's from a dozen states.

 Educational institutes and conventions are important events in the spa city.
 Perhaps the most popular of these events is the Hot Springs Technology Institute (HSTI), drawing over 1,300 participants each June.
 Hot Springs is also home to the annual alternate reality game Midnight Madness, based on the movie from which it gets its name.
-Teams race throughout the city at night, solving clues based on difficult puzzle and physical challenges.
+Teams race throughout the city at night, solving clues based on difficult puzzles and physical challenges.
 Games last 12 hours or more, with the winning team designing the following year's game.

+Sports

+Hot Springs was announced as the first expansion team and fifth franchise of The Arena League.
+The team will begin play in 2025.